 Shandong Chinese Restaurant (山东饭店)

-Note that Shandong usually shuts down in February during Chinese New Year.
+Note that Shandong usually shuts down for Chinese New Year in February.